September 8, 2025, 10:53 am | Read time: 2 minutes

 Credit Without Conditions

 Unlike other compensation actions, the PayPal credit is not a shopping voucher with conditions.
-Instead, it is freely available credit that can be used immediately.
+Instead, it is a freely available credit that can be used immediately.
 In the transaction overview, the amount appears as “Credit from PayPal.”

-Users Should Check Inbox
+Users Should Check Their Inbox

-PayPal users who have experienced similar issues should currently check their email inbox and the transaction history in their PayPal account carefully.
+PayPal users who experienced similar issues should currently check their email inbox and the transaction history in their PayPal account carefully.
 Those affected should find the notification and the 10-euro credit there.